Museum of Old and New Art – Mona

 Mona is open and operating in line with Government health advice.
 Please note, all visitors (including Tasmanian residents) are required to book prior to their arrival.
 For the latest information on opening times and how to book your visit, please visit the Mona website. www.mona.net.au

-The Museum of Old and New Art – MONA is arguably one of the most controversial private collections of modern art and antiquities in the world – it's certainly the largest.
-Located in Hobart, MONA is described by its owner as a 'subversive adult Disneyland'.
+The Museum of Old and New Art – Mona is Australia's largest private museum and one of the most controversial private collections of modern art and antiquities in the world.

-The 3.5 ha site also includes the Ether Building Function Centre, Moorilla winery and vineyard, Cellar Door, Wine Bar and Barrel Room, Void Bar, Moo Brew microbrewery, The Source restaurant, a 63-seat cinema, the Mona Library and gallery and eight contemporary accommodation pavilions.
+The 3.5 ha site includes a function centre, Moorilla winery and vineyard, a cellar door and wine bar.
+There's also the Source restaurant, Faro restaurant, Void Bar, a pizza and cocktail bar, a 63-seat cinema, the Mona Library and Gallery and eight stylish accommodation pavilions.

 Dubsy’s is slinging burgers on the lawns and there’s live music every operating day, curated by the ex-Violent Femmes bass guitarist and Mona music curator Brian Ritchie and his team.